osmfoundation/donation-drive/_posts/2014-11-01-what-were-asking-for.md

 very useful sources for mapping activities, and we're not happy that the machine which used to serve this data is currently down.
-The reason is that the large external disk arrays used to store the imagery consume too much power for the temporary home they are in while our friends at UCL re-build the building which used to be their home.
+The reason is that the large external disk arrays used to store the imagery are very old and consume too much power for the home they are in while our friends at UCL re-build the building which used to be their home.

 To fix this, we can get a smaller, more modern and more power efficient server to serve that data, and get this service back online